-- Custom program designed to detect ferrous and conductive objects. - This program provides a level of security that exceeds FAA requirements. - Discrimination is moderate to good. - Recommended applications include airports, schools, courtrooms and installations requiring the maximum possible security in high volume operation.
+- Custom program designed to detect ferrous and conductive objects. - Emphasis of detection is on conductive objects; this program provides a level of security that exceeds FAA requirements. - Discrimination is moderate to good; prevents detection signals from two or more targets from canceling each other (masking). - Recommended applications include airports, special events, private businesses, government buildings, schools, courtrooms and other installations requiring the maximum possible security in high volume operation.